Henne123/electrum-wlc/contrib/electrum-wlc-release/README.md

-#### Electrum-FRC Release and Windows builder
+#### Electrum-WLC Release and Windows builder

-Create (semi)unattended Electrum-FRC Package Release and  Windows builds on Linux using docker.
+Create (semi)unattended Electrum-WLC Package Release and  Windows builds on Linux using docker.

 All you need is docker to build a full release for Linux/OSX (native python) and Windows Setup.exe